 Fowl cholera is a contagious bacterial infection.
 The disease can range from acute septicaemia (blood poisoning) to chronic and localised infections.
 Domestic fowl, game birds and small feral birds are susceptible.
-Turkeys are more susceptible than chickens, older chickens are more susceptible than young ones, and some breeds of chickens are more susceptible than others.
+Turkeys are more susceptible than chickens, older chickens are more susceptible than younger ones, and some breeds of chickens are more susceptible than others.
 The disease is rare in broiler-aged chickens.

 Fowl cholera is caused by the bacterium Pasteurella multocida.
-Chronically infected birds are considered to be a major source of infection.
+Chronically infected birds are considered to be a major source of infection and recovered birds remain carriers.
 Transmission is from bird to bird or from infected premises.
-Recovered birds remain carriers.
-This bacterium is susceptible to ordinary disinfectants, sunlight, drying, and heat.

 Fowl cholera can be treated with sulfonamides and antibiotics.
 Vaccines are available but give variable results.
-A new live attenuated vaccine has been developed in Australia by Poultry CRC partners Bioproperties Pty Ltd, under the trade name Vaxsafe ® PM.
-A live vaccine give more widespread protection than the individual inactivated types.
+A live attenuated vaccine has been developed in Australia by Poultry CRC partners Bioproperties Pty Ltd, under the trade name Vaxsafe ® PM.
+A live vaccine will give more widespread protection than the individual inactivated types.

 The disease is best controlled by eradication.
 Prevention relies on good biosecurity practices, with good sanitation and rodent control and separation of birds by age with thorough cleanout between flocks.
+This bacterium is susceptible to ordinary disinfectants, sunlight, drying, and heat.